 Since 1884, the Mission has continuously operated an emergency shelter for homeless men and been a place for spiritual uplift and recovery.
 It has survived the Great Depression, two world wars, 24 presidential administrations, neighborhood transitions, and numerous relocations.

-Today, Central Union Mission is a faith-based 501(c)3 nonprofit organization with four locations throughout the Washington area.
-It operates an 18-month rehabilitation program for men with life-controlling issues, a free meals program, a clothing and furniture distribution center, and a 220-acre retreat center with a camp for underprivileged children and recreation facilities for the community.
+Today, Central Union Mission is a faith-based 501(c)(3) nonprofit organization with seven locations throughout the Washington metropolitan area.
+In addition to its family ministries, the Mission operates an emergency shelter program, a rehabilitation program for men with life-controlling issues, a food, clothing and furniture distribution center, a retreat and recreation center with a camp for underprivileged children, programs for isolated seniors, computer and job training and transitional and low-cost housing.

 The Mission is continually developing its programs to meet the changing needs of the community.
 Its current programs serve homeless men, underprivileged women, children, seniors, families, and veterans.